-NOTE: A provision of this kind appeared in the preliminary drafts of the Principles and was deleted at the very last moment by the Governing Council by a 10 to 8 majority with one abstention.
-To be precise, the provision on which the Council took the vote was a combination of the provision in question and the present paragraph 4 of the Preamble and read as follows: "[The Principles] may also provide a solution to an issue raised when the parties have not chosen any law to govern their contract, or when it proves impossible to establish the relevant rule of the applicable law."
-The Council decided to delete the first part of the provision (UNIDROIT 1993 - C.D.
+A provision of this kind appeared in the preliminary drafts of the Principles and was deleted at the very last moment by the Governing Council by a 10 to 8 majority with one abstention.
+To be precise, the provision on which the Council took the vote was a combination of a provision similar to the one contained in the European Principles and the present paragraph 4 of the Preamble and read as follows: "[The Principles] may also provide a solution to an issue raised when the parties have not chosen any law to govern their contract, or when it proves impossible to establish the relevant rule of the applicable law."
+The Council decided to delete the first part of that provision (UNIDROIT 1993 - C.D.
 (72) 19, p.
 22).